 This feature enables the camera to point to a specified position such as a window when an event takes place.

 Call preset in the PTZ setting interface:

+- Enter the PTZ Control interface.

+Menu>Camera>PTZ>More Settings

-2. Check the round icon of Call Preset.
+- 2. Check the round icon of Call Preset.